lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 cores of a node if you need them.
 CPU cores can either to be used for a task (`--ntasks`) or for multi-threading within the same task (--cpus-per-task).
-Since those two options are semantically different (e.g., the former will influence how many MPI processes will be spawned by 'srun' whereas the latter does not), SLURM cannot determine automatically which of the two you might want to use.
+Since those two options are semantically different (e.g., the former will influence how many MPI processes will be spawned by 'srun' whereas the latter does not), Slurm cannot determine automatically which of the two you might want to use.
 Since we use cgroups for separation of jobs, your job is not allowed to use more resources than requested.*